uviclibraries/surveys/index.md

 ## Why SurveyMonkey?

-[SurveyMonkey](https://www.surveymonkey.com/){:target="_blank"} is an online survey creation tool that allows users to create powerful surveys, quickly deliver online surveys to participants, and rapidly visualize the survey results.
+[SurveyMonkey](https://www.surveymonkey.com/){:target="_blank"} is an online survey creation tool that allows users to create powerful surveys, quickly deliver online surveys to participants, and rapidly visualize results.
+This workshop will guide users through the SurveyMonkey interface, provide guidance on how to write effective questions, and introduce data analysis techniques.

 ## Learning objectives